Installing PyChaste

 On this page

-There are three ways to get PyChaste running on your system:
+There are a variety of methods to get PyChaste running on your system:

 - Using the Conda Package – supported on Linux.